markosh333/CTF-Writeups/2022/CSAW/Our_Spy_In_New_Terrain/README.md

 <br>

-Again, after scrolling down we find a suspicious tweet from the enemy.
+Again, after scroll down but this time just a little we find a suspicious tweet from the enemy.

 ![Suspicious Tweet](https://github.com/markosh333/CTF-Writeups/blob/main/2022/CSAW/Our_Spy_In_New_Terrain/img_04.png)